timbrel/GitSavvy/docs/github.md

 ## Setup

 When interacting with a public repository, no configuration is required.
-However, if your repository is private, you will need to add an API key to the GitSavvy configuration.
+However, if your repository is private, you will need to add an API key to the GitSavvy configuration (or to git config).
 To do so:

 1. [Create a new API token.](https://github.com/settings/tokens/new).  `repo` and `public_repo` should be checked.
 2. After submitting, copy the generated API key.
 3. In the Sublime Menu, open `Preferences > Package Settings > GitSavvy > Settings - User`.
-4. Add your key to the `api_tokens` object (you can find an example in `Preferences > Package Settings > GitSavvy > Settings - Default`).
+4. Add your key to the `api_tokens` object (you can find an example in `Preferences > Package Settings > GitSavvy > Settings - Default`)
+5. OR add your key to your global or local git config: `git config --add github.token [token]`

 ## Choosing a remote